partrita/DataAnalysis-w-AI-course/week05/README.md

 - **Objective:** Compare manual ratings with AI-generated ratings.
 - **Steps:**
-  1. Go through your text file to rate managers’ sentiment (20 total)
+  1. Go through your text file to rate managers’ sentiment (20 total).
-  2. Input full manager interviews into the AI of choice
+  2. Input full manager interviews into the AI of choice and obtain and compare AI-generated sentiment ratings to initial manual assessments.
-  3. Obtain and compare AI-generated sentiment ratings to initial manual assessments.
+  3. For both exercises, incorporate the guidelines [HERE](/week05/assets/sentiment-guidelines.md)
   4. Compare and write one paragraph summarizing similarities and deviation.